What is WACC?

 Below is an example reconciling Apple’s effective tax rate to the marginal rate in 2016 (notice the marginal tax rate was 35%, as this report was before the tax reform of 2017 that changed corporate tax rates to 21%):

 As you can see, the effective tax rate is significantly lower because of the lower tax rates the company faces outside the United States.

 If the current effective tax rate is significantly lower than the statutory tax rate and you believe the tax rate will eventually rise, slowly ramp up the tax rate during the stage-1 period until it hits the statutory rate in the terminal year.
 If, however, you believe the differences between effective and marginal taxes will endure, use the lower tax rate.

-Cost of equity is far more challenging to estimate than cost of debt.
-In fact, multiple competing models exist for estimating cost of equity: Fama-French, Arbitrary pricing theory (APT) and the Capital Asset Pricing Model (CAPM).
+The cost of equity is far more challenging to estimate than the cost of debt.
+In fact, multiple competing models exist for estimating the cost of equity: Fama-French, Arbitrary pricing theory (APT), and the Capital Asset Pricing Model (CAPM).

 The CAPM, despite suffering from some flaws and being widely criticized in academia, remains the most widely used equity pricing model in practice.

 Before diving into the CAPM, let’s first understand why the cost of equity is so challenging to estimate in the first place.